reimagined/resolve/docs/advanced-techniques.md

 In reSolve, a module encapsulates a fragment of functionality that can be included by an application.
 A module can encapsulate any structural parts of a reSolve application in any combination.

-Physically, a module is a standalone configuration object that can reference client code, read-side and write-side code, sagas and HTTP queries.
+Physically, a module is a standalone configuration object that can reference client code, read-side and write-side code, sagas and HTTP handlers.
 To include a module into your application, you need to initialize this object with any required additional settings and merge it into your application's centralized config:

 ```js
 ...